xosnrdev/TabKit/README.md

 - Remove tabs individually or close all tabs at once
 - Switch between tabs using "next" and "previous" actions
 - Update tab properties, such as title, content, and dirty state
-- Reorder tabs by moving them to new positions
 - Customize tab behavior with configuration options
 - Built with Redux Toolkit for efficient state management
 - Persist tab state across sessions using Redux Persist